PenguinMod/PenguinMod-Guidelines/PROJECTS.md

 ### Limits on Audio
-If any audio clips in your project are past the top of the audio preview in the Sounds tab, moderators are allowed to mute/remove those sounds or remove your project.
+If any audio clips in your project are past the top of the audio preview in the Sounds tab, moderators are allowed to mute/remove those sounds or reject your project.

 This also applies if you are using multiple audio clips to play loud/unpleasant audio.